DylanMeeus/springboot_jwt_blog/_posts/2015-10-15-7-things-you-should-know-about-web-assembly.markdown

 - llvm
 ---

-In this post we will explore 7 key facts about *WebAssembly*, one of the biggest changes the web will experience in the coming years.
-Will it meet the expectations?
+In this post we will explore seven key facts about *WebAssembly*, one of the biggest changes the web will experience in the coming years.
+Will it meet our expectations?
 Read on!

 -----